I AM TALLMIRROR

 Between the downtime of waiting to start production I took on a new venture and created a unique ad based home improvement magazine called, Back to the Future Mag.
 Within 2 months the magazine had nearly 20 companies advertising with us and was circulated to over 100,000 home owners.

 Recently I have started consulting and building major e-commerce websites for a wide variety of companies.
-Currently I am the creative director and marketing strategist for TZURI, which is a high end patented jewelry line.
-I produced and co created our Holiday 2018 Campaign Video (which came out XMAS 2018) with my very talented team, which consists of filmmaker and director Aton Sanz-Katz and the duo Nik and Jax.
+From 2018-2019 I was the creative director and marketing strategist for TZURI, which is a high end patented jewelry line.
+I designed his very unique brand website which showcases a drawing app style section as well as his very interactive IG (@tzuri_official).
+Additionally I produced and co created our Holiday 2018 Campaign Video (which came out XMAS 2018) with my very talented team, which consists of filmmaker and director Aton Sanz-Katz and the duo Nik and Jax.